I'm a paragraph. Click here to add your own text

 Who are we and what we do

-While the Society no longer publishes the Naval Engineering Review the Society Members’ Bulletin is published twice a year and contains articles and news about Naval Engineering and general interest.
+While the Society no longer publishes the Naval Engineering Review, the Society Members’ Bulletin is produced twice a year and contains articles and news about Naval Engineering and other topics of general interest.
 We also publish the latest comments and news from the Society and provide you with ways to contact us.

-We also have a number of links pointing you to other sites that may be of interest.
+We also have a number of links pointing you to other sites that may be of interest to you.